python-poetry/poetry/docs/docs/configuration.md

 Create the virtualenv inside the project's root directory.
 Defaults to `false`.

+### `virtualenvs.include-system-packages`: boolean

+Give the virtual environment access to the system site-packages dir.
+Defaults to `false`.

 ### `virtualenvs.path`: string

 Directory where virtualenvs will be created.